Nayhomi25/alx-low_level_programming/0x00-hello_world/README.md

 ### 5-printf.c: A C program that prints to the std output using the printf()

 ### 6-size.c: A C program that prints the size of various types on the computer it is compiled and run on

+### 100-intel: A script that generates the assembly code of a C code using intel syntax